Where to Stay and What to Do when visiting London, England

-From Big Ben, Mayfair and Hyde Park are to the west, Regent’s Park is to the northwest, the City of London is along the river to the east, and Greenwich (of Greenwich Mean Time fame) is to the southeast.
+Mayfair and Hyde Park are to the west of Big Ben, Regent’s Park is to the northwest, the City of London is along the river to the east, and Greenwich (of Greenwich Mean Time fame) is to the southeast.

 There’s something for everyone in London, from dorm beds in hostels to the most luxurious of options.
-Consider couchsurfing, but be aware that as London is one of the most popular tourist destinations in the world, hosts are often inundated with requests, especially if they have a central location.
+Consider couchsurfing, but because London is one of the most popular tourist destinations in the world.
+Hosts are often inundated with requests, especially if they have a central location.

 Dorm beds start at around £7, reasonable double rooms start at around £40 per room.
 When booking a hostel or hotel, make sure you check that it has everything you require: a good location, wifi, proximity to a Tube station, good reviews – and if breakfast is thrown in, all the better.

 London is one of those cities where you can find almost anything you’d like to eat.
 It’s also one of those cities where restauranteurs can charge you almost anything!
 When speaking to Londoners, they’ll often refer to any meal under £20 as “cheap” or “reasonable” – which might not be your idea of a cheap eat!